GoOz/Niepce/README.md

 **Value** `boolean`\
 _Pin your picture as featured, it will appear in the splash screen's slideshow if you enabled it.
 If not, it will do nothing._

+**Key** `tw`\
+**Value** `String`\
+_Flag your picture with a trigger warning (NSFW, nudity, food…).
+The picture will be blurred on every list views and the reason will be displayed.
+Though, it's important to notice that the picture on the dedicated page will not be blurred and the reason will not be displayed.
+Same thing with the images in the RSS feed._

 **Key** `print_max`\
 **Value** `Number`\
 _Maximum number of limited edition prints you would sell of that picture.
 Depending on the country you live in it can vary.
 For example, it's 30 in France._